Bernd von Brauchitsch: World War II

 In the Second World War, from May to August 1940, Brauchitsch was employed as group commander of a dive bomber unit during the lightning campaign against France and the Low Countries.
 In 1941, he worked with the General Staff, and by the end of 1941, he was appointed chief adjutant to Göring.
 In 1942, he was promoted to major, in 1943, to lieutenant colonel, and in 1944, to colonel.
 Also in 1944, he was awarded the Pilot and Observer Badge, by Göring, in gold and diamonds.
 He was arrested in late April 1945 by the SS, together with Göring, at Berchtesgaden.
 The SS had orders to shoot Göring, but for some reason decided not to.

 In May 1945, Brauchitsch, in accordance with Göring's orders, approached the 36th U.S. Division of the 7th American Army, as a negotiator.
 As a representative of Göring, he informed the Americans that Göring believed the war was over, and he was ready to surrender.
 Brauchitsch was then held in captivity, from which he was released in 1948 (the same year his father died).
 In March 1946, he was interrogated at the Nuremberg Trials as a witness to major war crimes as well as his own personal experience of Göring and top Nazi chieftains.

 Later life

-In the postwar period, Brauchitsch worked as a manager of the German GmbH construction and assembly company, and since 1956, as a member of the board, set up by the Krupp steel barons and brothers, Berthold and Harald.
+In the postwar period, Brauchitsch worked as a manager of the Nord-Westdeutsche Bau- u.
+Montage GmbH, and since 1956, as a member of the board, set up by the Krupp steel barons and brothers, Berthold and Harald.
 In 1961, he became managing director of the sister company WASAG.
 He was also Chairman of the National Association of Schleswig-Holstein Employers Organizations, the employers' association for the chemical industry and plastics processing in Schleswig-Holstein.
 In addition, he served on the board of the Confederation of German Employers' Associations.